HB9VQQ/FarFlux/README.md

 # FarFlux

 I already received many questions regarding FarFlux.
-Currently it is still under development but will be released very soon, please check back regularly or follow me on [Twitter](https://twitter.com/HB9VQQ) for the latest updates.
+Currently it is still under development but will be released very soon, please check back regularly or follow on [Twitter](https://twitter.com/HB9VQQ) for the latest updates.
 Thank you.

 FarFlux is a Windows utility which imports CW Beacon Logs from Faros http://www.dxatlas.com/Faros/ and uploads the data to an InfluxDB https://www.influxdata.com/ for further processing by a observability tool like Grafana https://grafana.com/.
 FarFlux validates the Faros Beacon Logs and uploads only Beacon Spots where evidence >1.
 The Program can be scheduled to run via the Windows Task Scheduler to upload CW Beacon Spots every 15 minutes to the database.